 * - Team ballet to music, with tails, flown by Airheads (Peter, Keith, Vee); 'It's Got to be You'.

-* - Mega-team: four Airheads plus Flying Fish, in the 'Fish Sandwich' formation (AH - AH - FF - FF - AH - AH) and to Crowded House.
+* - Mega-team: 'Fisheadz', in the "Fish Sandwich" formation (AH - AH - FF - FF - AH - AH) and to Crowded House.
 We decided against using tails, given the turbulent wind ...

 But what about the balloons, as this was first and foremost a balloon festival!
 Due to the wind conditions, the balloons could only fly once, early (6am) Sunday morning.
 When we woke up in our caravan on Sunday morning, I heard these regular 'whoomph' noises.
 It took a wee while for the fog of sleep to lift and realisation to kick in: what we heard were the burners; the balloons were launching!
 Quickly got dressed and walked over to the arena, where we watched the last dozen or so balloons take off.
 Wonderful sight in the early morning light!